corda/corda-docs-portal/content/en/docs/corda-os/4.5/contributing-philosophy.md

 * The [Stack Overflow corda tag](https://stackoverflow.com/questions/tagged/corda) for specific technical questions

-## Project Leadership and Maintainers
+## Project leadership and maintainers

-The leader of this project is currently [Mike Hearn](https://github.com/mikehearn), who is also the Lead Platform Engineer at R3.
-The project leader appoints the project’s Community Maintainers, who are responsible for merging community contributions into the code base and acting as points of contact.
+The project leaders appoint the project’s community maintainers, who are responsible for merging community contributions into the code base and acting as points of contact.

 In addition to the project leader and community maintainer(s), developers employed by R3 who have passed our technical interview process